Boeing 737 MAX 8 groundings spread around the world

-Boeing reiterated that the investigation into the crash remains in its early stages and it has no basis to issue new guidance to operators.
+Boeing has said that the investigation into the crash remains in its early stages and it has no basis to issue new guidance to operators.

-The U.S. aviation regulator said it would not ground the planes and that a review "shows no systemic performance issues and provides no basis to order grounding the aircraft", but will "take immediate and appropriate action" if issues are identified.

 Here is what airlines and regulators worldwide have said: